Digital Information Management Services

-To support Acxiom’s online advertising products, we may utilize the technology of third party service providers.
+To support Acxiom’s digital advertising products, we may utilize the technology of third party service providers.
 We may utilize their technology platforms to record information related to the serving of advertisements.
-When ad are shown to consumers, our partner platform may collect information such as browser type, ad served, date, time, and site where the ad was served.
-Acxiom uses this information to understand the effectiveness of adverting campaigns.
+When ads are shown to consumers, our partner platform may collect information such as browser type, ad served, date, time, and site where the ad was served.
+Acxiom uses this information to understand the effectiveness of advertising campaigns.
 The information collected and used to understand campaign effectiveness cannot be used to identify anyone personally.

 Our contracts require that our online advertising clients and our online advertising partners provide appropriate disclosures in their privacy policies about how and when third party cookies are set and information about how to block, disable or delete third party cookies, which block or end your participation in Acxiom’s online advertising products.

 Using Cookies and Web Technology – How We Make It Happen

 We use non-personally identifiable means, including “pixel tags” and “cookies”, to collect and store data.
 We do not use flash cookies.
 We use “cookie syncing” to enable the matching of anonymous data stored in cookies that have been set by our partners.

 Cookies are small text files that contain a string of characters and uniquely identify a browser.
 They are sent to a computer by Web site operators or third parties.
 Most browsers are initially set up to accept cookies.
 You may, however, be able to change your browser settings to cause your browser to refuse third-party cookies or to indicate when a third-party cookie is being sent.
 Check your browser’s “Help” files to learn more about handling cookies on your browser.